 ROSEN, LEADING INVESTOR COUNSEL, Encourages Southwest Airlines Co.
 Investors to Secure Counsel Before Important Deadline in First Filed Securities Class Action Initiated by the Firm – LUV

-/EIN News/ -- NEW YORK, Jan.
+NEW YORK, Jan.
 14, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of the securities of Southwest Airlines Co.
-(NYSE: LUV) between June 13, 2020 and December 31, 2022, both dates inclusive (the “Class Period”).
+LUV between June 13, 2020 and December 31, 2022, both dates inclusive (the "Class Period").
 A class action has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than March 13, 2023.

 SO WHAT: If you purchased Southwest Airlines securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.